 Do this for all stems.
 When you are done, you should have several cuttings, each topped by fleshy foliage, with a smooth, bare stem below, like this:

 To start repotting, you will need a potting mix.
-Store bought cactus mix works well, but you can save mucho $ by making your own.
+[Revised 2023-01-16] Store bought cactus mix is too rich.
+Make your own.
 Paul Heiple, the chapter’s dudleya propagation guru, uses the following recipe for dudleyas:

 4 parts coarse/sharp sand (“120-sieved”)